ykim879/Kafka_explained/README.md

 - Reduces a lot of complexity and the overhead on the broker.
 - A performance doesn't degrade with a larger data.
 - A consumer can rewid back to an old offset and re-consume data.
+---
+## Kafka's Distributed Coordination
+**Challenge**: Divide the messages evenly among the consumers without too much coordination overhead.
+### First decision: All messages from one partition are consumed only by a single consumer within each consumer group.
+- Reducing amount of overhead by eliminimating locking and state maintenance overhead.
+- The overhead is only needed when consuming process requires co-ordinate process to rebalance the load.
+- **Note**: To truely balance the load, we need many more partitions in a topic than the consumers in each group.
+### Second deicison: Let comsumers coordinate among themselves without a master node by employing consensus service Zookeeper.
+Zookeeper provides following services:

+  (1) Register a watcher on a path and get notified when the children of a path or the value of a path has changed.
+  (2) A path can be created as ephemeral which automatically remove a path by the Zookeeper server when the client is gone.
+  (3) zookeeper replicates its data to multiple servers.

+By using Zookeeper Kafka can easily:

+  (1) Detect the addition and the removal of brokers and consumers.
+  (2) Trigger a rebalance process in each consumer when the addition and removal happens.
+  (3) Maintain the consumption relationship and keep track of the consumed offset of each partition.

+#### Registries in Zookeeper
+When each broker or consumer starts up, it stores its information in a broker or consumer registry in Zookeeper.
+##### Broker registry
+Contains:
+  (1) the broker’s host name
+  (2) the broker’s host port
+  (3) A set of topics and partitions that is being stored The paths are ephermeral for the broker registery.
+##### Consumer registery
+Contains:
+  (1) The consumer group it belongs to
+  (2) Set of topics that it subscribes to
+ The paths are ephermeral for the consumer registery.
+##### Ownership registery
+Each consumer group associated with an ownership register.
+Contains:
+  (1) A path for each subscribed partition (id of consumer current consuming) The paths are ephermeral for the owndership registery.
+##### Offset registery
+Each consumer group associated with an offset register.
+Contains:
+  (1) offset of the last consumed message in a partition for each subscribed partition The paths are persistent for the offset registery.